 Always seat your child in the center rear seat of your car when possible.

-According to research, the center rear seat of your car is the safest spot to install your new convertible car seat.
-While seating your child in any of the back seats as opposed to the front seat, cuts their risk of injury or death in a crash by 30%, the left and right rear seats are still exposed to potential lethal side impact.
+The center rear seat of your car is the safest spot to install your new convertible car seat.
+While seating your child in any of the back seats as opposed to the front seat cuts his or her risk of injury or death in a crash by 30%, the left and right rear seats are still exposed to potential lethal side impact.

 The center seat is situated as far as possible from every point of impact, whether it is from the front, back or side.
-Seating your child here will shield them from threat posed by a direct hit.
+Seating your child here will shield him or her from threat posed by a direct hit.

 Keep your infant rear-facing for as long as possible.

 Your infant, whose bones and connective tissue are still developing, is a vulnerable little creature.
 Even minor crash forces could lead to severe injuries or death.
-When your child is facing the front of the car in a head-on collision – both the most common and most dangerous type of crash – your child’s torso is restrained, but his or her head and neck are at the mercy of extreme momentum.
+When your child is facing the front of the car in a head-on collision – both the most common and most dangerous type of crash – his or her torso is restrained, but his or her head and neck are at the mercy of extreme momentum.

 The result: your child’s head is thrust forward, stretching the neck and putting immense strain on the spine.
 In a rear-facing seat, your child’s entire body, including the neck and head, are restrained in the safety of a padded cocoon.

-Your child can switch to a front-facing seat at two-years-old.
-However, you shouldn’t be in a rush.
+Your child can switch to a front-facing seat at 2 years old; however, you shouldn’t be in a rush.
 Experts recommend keeping your child rear-facing until he or she outgrows the height or weight limits of the convertible car seat.

 You don’t always need a tether.